-55. Business model analysis will form an important part of the PRA's supervisory approach.
-The PRA will examine the threats to the viability of a firm's business model, and the ways in which a firm could create adverse effects on other participants in the system by the way it carries on its business.
-The analysis will include an assessment of where and how a firm makes money, the risks it takes in so doing, and how it funds itself.
-Firms will be assessed at the level of the firm or the sector as appropriate.
-56. The PRA will aim to understand a business model's sustainability and vulnerabilities.
-Vulnerabilities might include: unsustainable expectations of growth; heavy reliance on an inflexible structure of net interest income, with consequent exposure to a low interest rate environment; concentrated funding sources which may dry up in stressed circumstances; or significant consequences following a change in credit rating.
-The PRA will use this work to focus its supervisory activity.
+- 56. Business model analysis forms an important part of the PRA's supervisory approach.
+The PRA examines the threats to the viability of a firm's business model, and the ways in which a firm could create adverse effects on other participants in the system by the way it carries on its business.
+The analysis includes an assessment of where and how a firm makes money, the risks it takes in so doing, and how it funds itself.
+Firms are assessed at the level of the firm or the sector as appropriate. - 57.
+The PRA aims to understand a business model's sustainability and vulnerabilities.
+Vulnerabilities might include: unsustainable expectations of growth; heavy reliance on an inflexible structure of net interest income, with consequent exposure to a low interest rate environment;